jeremy-swack/wicked-problems/data_science_reflection_1_deep_qb.md

 [Back to Home Page](https://jeremy-swack.github.io/wicked-problems/)

-## Deep QB - Using Deep Neural Networks to Understand the NFL Passing Game
+## DeepQB - Using Deep Neural Networks to Understand the NFL Passing Game